mikedowd300/apiPrototypeServer/README.md

 HOW IT WORKS:

-The shape of the data is up to the devoloper and the data can be populated through postman or the developers front end.
+The shape of the data is up to the devoloper and the data can be populated through postman or the developers front end application.

 The default data in the mock-database is: